-An unusual promo for you today, dear Operatives, to interrupt that getting all too familiar Groundhog Day feel.
-Buy one, get first dibs on the 100-pointer 2015!
-Granted, 2014 was nowhere near a spectacular vintage in all of Brunello, as James Suckling reported; “of the 135 2014 Brunellos we tasted, none scored above 94 points” while Robert Parker’s Wine Advocate picked this 2014 as “a beautiful wine… one of the best interpretations you will find.”
+Granted, 2014 was nowhere near a spectacular vintage in all of Brunello as 2015, as James Suckling reported; “of the 135 2014 Brunellos we tasted, none scored above 94 points” while Robert Parker’s Wine Advocate picked this 2014 as “a beautiful wine… one of the best interpretations you will find.”

 Pale crimson to garnet, delicately alluring with just the right amount of bricking on the rim.
 There is so much going on with the perfume here!
 Dried red cherries, damson plums, savory herbs, cigar box, plus leather are only some of the parts of the complex whole.
 Superb balance and intensity rule the mouthfeel, sweet, round tannins complementing a core of bright cranberry and fig. With some time in the glass, orange peel and clove notes emerge on the finish, through the impressive length.
 For pairing, start the special evening with a sorrel soup, continue with a roast, bird, lamb, game, you name it, but make sure it’s abundantly seasoned with sage and tarragon.

 Decanter magazine’s review below points out that Fuligni did not make a Riserva in 2014, so guess where all the sublime juice of the oldest vines from their top plots went?
 A-ha!
 Great Brunello under $50 does not happen without a good reason, so in this case, we have a gifted winemaker to thank, who conquered BIG through a tough harvest.
-Add the opportunity to land some of the perfect 2015 brethren of this upon release, and you cover two birds with one stone, a delicious 2014 to pile up on and enjoy at a super affordable price, while you wait for the monstrous 2015 to arrive and mature.
+A delicious 2014 to pile up on and enjoy at a super affordable price, while you wait for your intense 2015 Brunelli to mellow…

 Without further ado, allow us to leave the closing marks to Antonio Galloni’s Vinous; “If one was speaking from a perspective of terroir, Fuligni would be grouped with producers in the northern reaches of Montalcino.
 It’s here that temperatures remain much cooler, which has helped a great deal, as the effects of global warming have become apparent in the region.
 Their vineyard is also prime real estate for the production of Brunello, with high elevations, south and southeast exposures, and a mix of marls, rock, and clay.
 It should come as no surprise that Fuligni is able to produce Brunello of such purity contrasted by a richness that comes from superior fruit, other than oak.
 The aging regimen includes a short stay in 500-liter tonneaux followed by two years in Slavonian casks.
 For me, Fuligni remains a reference-point producer within the region, as the wines excel expectations both when young and mature.”